Andrew Wiederhorn: Wilshire Financial Services Group and controversies

 Wiederhorn founded Fog Cutter Capital Group, formerly known as Wilshire Real Estate Investment Trust Inc., as well as Wilshire Credit Corporation, a subsidiary of Wilshire Financial Services Group, the latter of which collapsed during the fall of the 1998 Wall Street financial crisis.
 Litigation began following questionable investments involving union retirement funds.
 However, US law enforcement continued a criminal investigation into Wiederhorn's activities while at Wilshire Credit Corporation, which was ended when Wiederhorn pleaded guilty to filing a false tax return and an ERISA violation by forgiving a loan guaranty from Jeffrey Grayson, the head of Capital Consultants.
-Wiederhorn also paid a $2 million fine and served 14 months in federal prison between 2004 and 2005.
+Wiederhorn also paid a $2 million fine and served 14 months in federal prison from 2004 to 2005.
 In April 2013, while conducting a CBS Undercover Boss press interview, Wiederhorn attributed his jail sentence to bad legal advice he had received on a business deal, which led to the violation of the pension fund law, ERISA.

 The controversy around Wiederhorn continued when the board of directors of Fog Cutter Capital Group voted to give Wiederhorn a bonus equal to the fine he paid the US government, and paid his salary during his incarceration—despite Federal rules that a convict can not engage in business dealings while imprisoned.
 The immediate result was that NASDAQ delisted Fog Cutter Capital Group.

 The long-term result was that Wiederhorn had his membership in the influential Multnomah Athletic Club suspended in October 2004.
 The Wall Street Journal described the Club as "the premier social center for executives, politicians and socialities in this city of more than half a million."
 After finishing his sentence, Wiederhorn initiated a legal fight against the Club, claiming that it had treated him unfairly and that other Multnomah Athletic Club members who have committed crimes were not disciplined as harshly as him.
 One example he cited was his former business associate Lawrence Mendelsohn, who pleaded guilty in the same case involving Capital Consultants, but served no jail time.

 Wiederhorn lost the lawsuit, and found himself "something of a pariah" as a 2011 newspaper article described his situation.
 Fog Cutter Capital Group owned a major position in Fatburger, a restaurant chain based in southern California, and because he needed to devote more attention to the restaurant chain, moved to Beverly Hills in 2009, saying that will make his commute to Fatburger's then Santa Monica headquarters considerably easier and cheaper.
 His home in Portland, a 25,000 sqft mansion he dubbed "The Ivy," was put up for sale in July 2011 for $5.7 million.
 Wiederhorn had acquired the mansion and its properties in a trade from Casey Powell, former CEO of Sequent Computer Systems in 1995, then spent $8.7 million constructing a new wing to the house and other improvements.